wklken/fetch/README.md

 # httptest

-A command line http test tool.
-Maintain the cases via git and pure text
+> A command line http test tool
+> Maintain the cases via git and pure text

-After creating the data in backend, we want to test the apis via http request and assert the response, the postman & newman are easy for this.
+We want to test the APIs via http requests and assert the responses, postman & newman are easy for this.

 But when you get more than maybe 50+ cases, the exported json file shared with your teams is huge, maybe more than 10000 lines, it's hard to maintain in the future.

-So, why not make this simpler?
+So, here is the httptest

 - all in text(.toml/.yaml/.json)
 - easy to create/modify/copy and delete